radio-aktywne/sapphire/docs/docs/01-Index.md

 title: Index
 ---

-# datashows database
+# datashows

-Emission shows database 🎭💾
+Broadcast shows data 🎭

 ## 💡 About

-`datashows` is a [`CockroachDB`](https://github.com/cockroachdb/cockroach) database that stores information about emission shows.
+`datashows` is a [`CockroachDB`](https://github.com/cockroachdb/cockroach) database that stores information about broadcast shows.